Skip To Top Navigation Skip To Content Skip To Footer

 Why didn't I receive a 1098-T from MSSU?

-• You did not have any qualified educational expenses within the tax year; therefore, a 1098-T form was not generated for you
+• You did not have any qualified educational transactions within the tax year; therefore, a 1098-T form was not generated for you

 • Your 1098-T was mailed to the wrong address.